 Automatic unhelpful thoughts often reflect worries and concerns, however they can be about anything at all, anything we have ever seen, heard or learned.
-Additionally, it can be anything we know about from any source at all - positive, neutral, or otherwise.
-Obviously, though, negative automatic thoughts are the ones that can cause us emotional distress and it is these thoughts that can be changed to reduce your anxiety about panic attacks.
+Additionally, it can be anything we know about from any source at all.
+Obviously, though, negative automatic thoughts are the ones that can cause us emotional distress and it is these thoughts that can be changed to reduce your anxiety in social situations.
 We call these negative types of thoughts unhelpful thoughts.